text-gen/text-gen.com/_notes/Templates/subpages/extract helper function.md

 tags:
 layout: note
 ---
-The `extract` command is utilized to retrieve content from a variety of sources such as web pages, images, YouTube videos, PDFs, and audio files.
+The `extract` command is utilized to retrieve content from a variety of sources such as web pages, images, YouTube videos, PDFs, RSS and audio files.
 It is a versatile command that allows for data acquisition from different media types for further processing or analysis.

 ## Usage